svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 There are lots of ways to get something on the Web today.
 However, it remains important that you understand the actual mechanics of building and deploying a web application.
 This guide explains how to build and deploy your first web application using [Pharo](http://www.pharo.org).

-Of course, there are an infinite number of ways to make a web app.
+Of course, there are an infinite number of techniques to make a web app.
 Even in Pharo, there are multiple frameworks approaching this problem, most notably [Seaside](http://www.seaside.st), [AIDAweb](http://www.aidaweb.si) and [Iliad](http://www.iliadproject.org).
 Here, we'll be using the foundational framework called [Zinc HTTP Components](http://zn.stfx.eu).
 By doing so, we'll be touching the fundamentals of HTTP and web apps.

 Using nice objects, abstracting each concept in [HTTP](http://en.wikipedia.org/wiki/Http) and related open standards, the actual code will be easier than you might expect.